marianmeres/condition-builder/README.md

 # @marianmeres/condition-builder

-A tool for creating a hierarchical logical _condition_ from _expressions_ blocks, mainly to be used in - but not limited to - an sql _where_ statement.
+A tool for creating a hierarchical logical _conditions_ from _expression_ blocks, mainly to be used in - but not limited to - an sql _where_ statement.

-This package does not _evaluate_ the conditions or _parse_ its textual representation.

 ## Terminology